 22. On March 1, 2015 Plaintiff called physician in reference to severe and continuous swelling in her left foot, and was scheduled for an appointment on March 24, 2015.

-23. On March 24, 2014, during the her examination due to excessive swelling Plaintiff was scheduled for an immediate ultrasound to check for blood clotting and was advise to see vascular specialist.
+23. On March 24, 2014, during her examination due to excessive swelling, Plaintiff was scheduled for an immediate ultrasound to check for blood clotting and was advised to see a vascular specialist.

 24. On March 26, 2015 vascular specialist advised Plaintiff to see podiatrist.